-(in years) Gross loss and ALAE reserves
+(in years) Gross loss and ALAE reserves Net loss and ALAE reserves

 Asbestos 4.1 4.0

 Environmental 3.7 4.3

 The survival ratios provide only a very rough depiction of reserves and are significantly impacted by a number of factors such as aggressive settlement practices, variations in gross to ceded relationships within the asbestos or environmental claims, and levels of coverage provided.
 Therefore, we urge caution in using these very simplistic ratios to gauge reserve adequacy.